 Accurate payroll data must be a group effort.
 As an employer, it’s one of your many duties to ensure that you are tracking the time of your workforce.
 In the interest of keeping data clean and accurate, now is the time to start managing that data effectively.
 No matter your industry or business, managing time is of the essence, both for compliance with regulations and for business purposes, such as meeting deadlines on projects and managing overtime.
 Time and attendance is an important piece of business intelligence that can make a difference in the success of your business, not to mention your ability to comply with government regulations, such as overtime requirements set by the U.S. Department of Labor (DOL) and the Affordable Care Act (ACA).

 If your employees are still logging their time manually, or not at all, bring your time and attendance activities into the modern age.
-If you’re unable to handle this task on your own, seek out a third-party solutions that can assist in this process.
+If you’re unable to handle this task on your own, seek out a third-party solution that can assist in this process.
 There is a diverse set of software options available to businesses at affordable prices.
-Some software, like Humanefits, and apps, like Humanefits for Quickbooks, not only track time and attendance, but can be used to gather and consolidate additional workforce data to help companies identify tax credit opportunities.
+Some software, not only tracks time and attendance but can be used to gather and consolidate additional workforce data to help companies identify tax credit opportunities.

 Modernizing how your business accounts for time and attendance will provide important business insights that can improve operational and financial performance.
 It can save you money in the long run and allow for more accurate payroll data to fuel your business success.